Tweedy96/SensorsAndControl/README.md

-# Turtlebot follow a square using RGB-D camera and QR code
+# Turtlebot follow a Red turtlebot using RGB-D camera

 This project use MATLAB and ROS environment to control a turtlebot 3 waffle.
 By using a RGB-D camera, the robot is capable of tracking a